swapniludar/darshak/README.md

 ####How to install####

-1. The Samsung S3 needs to be rooted to run this application.
+* The Samsung S3 needs to be rooted to run this application.
 Use [Framroot](http://forum.xda-developers.com/apps/framaroot/root-framaroot-one-click-apk-to-root-t2130276) application from play store.
-2. Download [the apk from here] (https://github.com/darshakframework/darshak/blob/master/apk/Darshak_unsigned.apk).
+* Download [the apk from here] (https://github.com/darshakframework/darshak/blob/master/apk/Darshak_unsigned.apk).
 Soon it will be available on Play store.
-3. Install [SuperSU](https://play.google.com/store/apps/details?id=eu.chainfire.supersu&hl=de) and give access permission to the Darshak Application.
+* Install [SuperSU](https://play.google.com/store/apps/details?id=eu.chainfire.supersu&hl=de) and give access permission to the Darshak Application.
+* Open the application and you are ready to monitor.

 ####Data Upload####